NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

 ## Demo

  1- A simulation of the model learning a target.
-Left window shows the executed trajectories and right window shows the posterior updated given the executed trajectory and the outcome (reward/ target hit OR no reward/ target missed).
-The color hue represents the probability of a given location being the hidden target location, red scatter dots shows the anchors sampled for the next run using a peak sampler.
+Left window shows the executed trajectories and right window shows the agent's posterior belief about target locations given the executed trajectory and its outcome (reward/ target hit OR no reward/ target missed).
+The colormap hue represents the updated belief that a given location is the hidden target location, red scatter dots shows the anchors sampled for the next run using a peak sampler.

 [comment]: <> (<video src="https://raw.githubusercontent.com/NadaYehia/Generative-Bayesian-learning-of-hidden-target/main/Demo/V1.mp4" controls width="640"></video>)